mautrix/docs/maubot/dev/getting-started.md

 ```

 The file above will tell maubot to load the `examplebot` Python module and find
 the `ExampleBot` class inside it.
+Note that Python modules are currently loaded
-The class must inherit the `Plugin` class from
+into the global context, so they must be unique.
+The class must inherit the
-maubot.
-A simple bot that does nothing would therefore look like this:
+`Plugin` class from maubot.
+A simple bot that does nothing would therefore look
+like this:

 ```python
 from maubot import Plugin